-With more than four million tourists from Germany each year, Mallorca (or in English Majorca) is definitely not a hidden gem to Germans (aka me).
-In most other parts of the world however, many people have never heard of the Balearic Island belonging to Spain.
+With more than four million tourists from Germany each year, Mallorca (or in English Majorca) is not a hidden gem to Germans (aka me).
+However, in most other parts of the world, many people have never heard of Spain’s Balearic Islands.

-Although Mallorca has a bad reputation because of cheap parties and clubbing there are many other things to see and do and while I visited Mallorca as a solo female traveler I enjoyed a wonderful week without clubbing at all.
+Although Mallorca has a bad reputation because of cheap parties and clubbing, there are many other things to see and do.
+While I visited Mallorca as a solo female traveler I enjoyed a wonderful week without clubbing at all.

 Disclaimer: This post contains affiliate links which means I might earn a small commission when you buy a product/service via my link (at no extra cost to you).
 More about it here.

-Here are some of the most important travel tips for Mallorca.
+Here are some essential travel tips for Mallorca.

 How to Get to Mallorca

-With Mallorca having its own airport and many budget airlines as well as well–known airlines flying there this is one of the easiest options.
-Alternatively, there is a ferry from Barcelona to Mallorca but it does take seven to eight hours.
+With Mallorca having its own airport and many budget airlines and well–known airlines flying, this is one of the easiest options.
+Alternatively, there is a ferry from Barcelona to Mallorca, but it does take seven to eight hours.

 Where to Stay in Mallorca

-And though it is not as fancy as staying in a medieval castle, I absolutely loved the area and would book it again if I wanted to just relax since it is a bit quieter and quite far from Palma de Mallorca (the capital) or the airport and public transportation is not great.
+And though it is not as fancy as staying in a medieval castle, I absolutely loved the area.
+I would book it again if I wanted to relax since it is a bit quieter and quite far from Palma de Mallorca (the capital) or the airport and public transportation is not great.

-If I booked another trip to Mallorca I would probably choose the West Coast of Mallorca this time – but definitely not in the party area of EL-Arenal.
+If I booked another trip to Mallorca, I would probably choose the West Coast of Mallorca this time.
+But not in the party area of EL-Arenal.

 Despite staying in of the All-Inclusive Resorts myself, I do not necessarily recommend booking All-Inclusive.

-In order to make the most of your Mallorca trip, it is important to walk around, dine outside and not be tied to your hotel (although booking all-inclusive often is not much more expensive than just booking a room with breakfast only.)
+To make the most of your Mallorca trip, it is important to walk around, dine outside, and not be tied to your hotel (although booking all-inclusive often is not much more expensive than just booking a room with breakfast only.)

-Tip: One of the top hotels in Mallorca is the Jumeirah hotel in Soller – if you like to indulge in luxury, then this is probably the best pick for you.
+Tip: One of the top hotels in Mallorca is the Jumeirah hotel in Soller.
+If you like to indulge in luxury, this is probably the best pick for you.